bluecats/bluecats-wallet-ios/README.md

 The transaction can be paid by multiple gift cards and devices.

-The entry field will be prepopulated with the remaining amount of the transaction or the current balance of the gift card.
+The entry field will be pre-populated with the remaining amount of the transaction or the current balance of the gift card.
 To use this amount press **Yes** or enter a custom amount.
 This will send a Gift Card Redemption Response.